mgius/senior_project/README.md

 purposes.
 I am not aware of any SDL version requirements.
 As long as PyGame installs, this game should work.

+# Controls
+Currently all controls are beta only, although I figured I'd document them anyway.

+## Overworld Screen
+* Arrow keys move your character.
+* 'n' activates the NPC trapped in the box
+* 'd' kills your player
+* 'u' revives your player
+* 'a' activates the worlds worst attack animation

+## Battle Screen
+Currently no interaction possible.

 # To Do List

 * Battle decision backend (simple version by Jan 25)
   * Example of both in-game implemented and python implemented
+     * This has changed to be JSON on disk or through the in-game editor
+     * Maybe write a basic Text UI for it?  (low priority)
   * In-game battle plan editor.
+(Global Game Jam?)
 * Battles
   * Basic battle screen (By Jan 18)
   * Better battle animations
   * Spells
     * with less shitty animations
 * More sprites to choose from
-* In-game text overlay (status, menu, etc) (Something by Jan 18)
 * Need a wrapper around text supporting following features
   * Line wrapping
   * Fetching text + surface from the same object
   * Mostly line wrapping
 * Better maps (By Jan 18)
 * Better configuration
   * Python config file?
   * may not be worth it
-* "map file format"
-  * XML?
-JSON?
-Something else?
 * Rect support functions
   * Clamping/Stretching
   * Center-determining
+* BattleCharacter/BattleNPC are largely duplicated code.
+Fix that
+* Characters need to be able to be dumped to disk, in human readable format

 # Bugs
 * Moving and "attacking" at the same kind causes...interesting results